FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 }
 ```

 The call `_cachedDataUpdater.TriggerUpdate(typeof(ListOfAuthors))` is used to trigger the update of the author data.
-This is explained below.
+This is explained further below.

-# Generation of the data
+# Data generation

 The class `ListOfAuthors` contains the data of all authors: